AAdewunmi/Quiz-Application/README.md

 - tomli 2.0.1
 - TOML (Tom's Obvious Minimal Language)

+⭐️ Configure path to *.toml file in *.py file

 ⭐️ tomllib: You will need Python 3.11 installed to use the tomllib module.
 ```
 $ pip install tomllib